Sequential Least-Squares Estimators with Fast Randomized Sketching for Linear Statistical Models: Numerical experiments

 Additionally, we construct a special LS problem with \(N = 2^{20}\) and \(d = 2\) to show the convergence paths of SLSE-FRS and IDS.
 Specifically, we draw 100 convergence paths per method in the two-dimensional plane based on their independent runs.
 According to the right plot of Figure \ref{fig1}, it can be clearly observed that, compared to the iteration paths of IDS, those of SLSE-FRS are more concentrated.
 This phenomenon arises because SLSE-FRS can better utilize the sketched LS estimators as control points for the iteration paths, thereby determining a more accurate and stable search direction.

-In Figure \ref{fig2}, we test the LS problem with \(N = 2^{20}\), \(d = 2^{6}\), and \(\kappa = 10^4\).
-Figure \ref{fig2} illustrates \(\Delta_t\) versus iteration count and actual computing time in seconds of SLSE-FRS against IDS and PCG.
-SLSE-FRS converges much faster than PCG and IDS.
+Figures \ref{fig17}--\ref{fig20} present the LS problems with $N \in \{2^{17}, 2^{18}, 2^{19}, 2^{20}\}$, $d = 2^{6}$ and $\kappa = 10^4$.
+These figures illustrate \(\Delta_t\) versus iteration count and actual computing time in seconds of SLSE-FRS against IDS and PCG.
+As shown in figures, SLSE-FRS converges much faster than PCG and IDS.
 Furthermore, SLSE-FRS demonstrates a significant improvement in computational efficiency.
-The computing time for IDS is approximately twice that of SLSE-FRS, while PCG takes roughly three.
+The computing time for IDS is approximately twice that of SLSE-FRS, while PCG takes roughly three times as long.

 We include M-IHS to further verify that SLSE-FRS achieves a convergence speed comparable to \textit{Iterative-Sketching} methods directly applied to the full-scale LS problem while significantly reducing computational costs.
 Under the setting of \(N = 2^{20},\ d = 2^{6},\ \kappa = 10^{8} \), Figure \ref{fig6} clearly demonstrates the rationality of the SLSE-FRS framework design.
 SLSE-FRS strategically utilizes an optimal quantity of data in each iteration, ensuring efficiency and precision.
 In contrast, M-IHS may involve an excessive amount of data in early iterations, unnecessarily increasing computational costs.